mdn/content/files/en-us/web/html/constraint_validation/index.md

 For a basic introduction to these concepts, with examples, see the [Form validation tutorial](/en-US/docs/Learn/Forms/Form_validation).

 > **Note:** HTML Constraint validation doesn't remove the need for validation on the _server side_.
+Even though far fewer invalid form requests are to be expected, invalid ones can still be sent in many ways:
+>
+> - By modifying HTML through the inspector
+> - By hand-crafting a request without using the form
+> - By programmatically writing content to the form (certain constraint validations are _only run_ for user input and not if you set the value of an input in JavaScript)
+>
-Even though far fewer invalid form requests are to be expected, invalid ones can still be sent such as by bad people trying to trick your web application.
-Therefore, you need to always also validate input constraints on the server side, in a way that is consistent with what is done on the client side.
+> Therefore, you need to always also validate input constraints on the server side, in a way that is consistent with what is done on the client side.

 ## Intrinsic and basic constraints